 Chainlink integrates real-world data into smart contracts and vice versa.
-The project seeks to enable access to real-world data and off-chain sources securely and reliably.
-Learn more Chainlink and the LINK token in this guide.
+The project seeks to enable secure and reliable access to real-world data and off-chain sources.
+This guide explains everything you need to know about Chainlink and the LINK token in 2024.

 • Chainlink is a token and software development company that takes off-chain data and compute and puts it on-chain.